Indonesian philosophy: Ethnic school

 This school takes Indonesian ethnic philosophies as its source of inspiration.
 Its assumption is mythologies, legends, folklores, the way an ethnic group builds its house and holds its ceremonies, literature it keeps, the epics the ethnic group writes, all bases foundation of its philosophy.
 This 'philosophy' cannot change; it remains the same, from the beginning to the end of the world, and it is also 'the Good'.
 It guides every member of the group to the origin of group creation on earth (in Javanese, sangkan) and the telos of the life the group reaches to (in Javanese, paran), so the member cannot go astray.

 This school preserves Indonesian ethnic philosophies which are original, since the philosophies had been hold tight by ethnic members before they were encountered with later foreign philosophical traditions.

 Most of the school’s proponents assume that today’s Indonesian people are in the position of being blind to their original values.
-Jakob Sumardjo, for instance, argued that most of today’s Indonesians …forget to preserve their original values and …forgetting the past, forgetting the origin, they are like amnesiac people... who …ignore their own national history… (Sumardjo 2003:23, 25).
-Consequently, they are ‘alienated’; estranged from ‘their mother cultures’ (Sumardjo 2003:53).
-The failure of Indonesian educational policy, to Jakob, is brought by this ‘blindness’ to Indonesian original culture (Sumardjo 2003:58).
-Therefore, the necessary task of this school of philosophy is to seek after, recall and revitalize the ethnic original values, since the values are ‘mothers’ (lokalitas ialah ibu manusia) and people are ‘fathers’ of existence (balita ialah bapak manusia) (Sumardjo 2003:22).
+Jakob Sumardjo, for instance, argued that most of today’s Indonesians …forget to preserve their original values and …forgetting the past, forgetting the origin, they are like amnesiac people... who …ignore their own national history….
+Consequently, they are ‘alienated’; estranged from ‘their mother cultures’.
+The failure of Indonesian educational policy, to Jakob, is brought by this ‘blindness’ to Indonesian original culture.
+Therefore, the necessary task of this school of philosophy is to seek after, recall and revitalize the ethnic original values, since the values are ‘mothers’ (lokalitas ialah ibu manusia) and people are ‘fathers’ of existence (balita ialah bapak manusia).

 The following are some philosophical notions which this school advocates: